sundowndev/phoneinfoga/README.md

 - **NEW**: Serve a web client along with a REST API to run scans from the browser
 - **NEW**: Run your own web instance as a service
 - **NEW**: Programmatic usage with Go modules

+## Anti-features

+- Does not claim to provide relevant or verified data, it's just a tool !
+- Does not allow to "track" a phone or its owner in real time
+- Does not allow to get the precise phone location
+- Does not allow to hack a phone

 ![Footprinting process](https://i.imgur.com/qCkgzz8.png)